Abstract: A summary or brief description of the content of another longer work. An abstract is often provided along with the citation to a work.

 Citation: 1.
 The quoting of a book or author in support of a fact; 2.
 A passage or source cited for this purpose.

 Course Reserve: A selection of books, articles, videotapes, or other materials that instructors want students to read or view for a particular course.
-Print reserve materials are usually kept in one area of the library and circulate for only a short period of time.
-Course Reserves
+Course Reserve materials are usually kept at the Circulation Desk and can be loaned for a short period of time.
+Check OneSearch for course textbook titles.

 Database: A collection of information stored in an electronic format that can be searched by a computer.